Simon-Brandt/ShellArgparser/CONTRIBUTING.md

   - Use bold font sparingly, to draw attention to a certain point.
 Use italics for normal emphasis and foreign-language words like Latin abbreviations.
 - ***Miscellaneous:***
   - Don't edit tables of contents or heading numbers, the [Markdown Tools](https://github.com/Simon-Brandt/MarkdownTools "github.com &rightarrow; Simon-Brandt &rightarrow; MarkdownTools") will do it for you.
 This makes mistakes less likely, especially regarding hyperlinks.

+## 4. Translations

+The Argparser emits a lot of error and warning messages for faulty arguments.
+Both them and the help and usage messages are internationalized.
+It would strongly help the Argparser's adoption if it could be localized to more languages&mdash;currently, there are only English and German available.
+So, if you want to provide translations for the message parts, feel free to add them into the [`translations.yaml`](resources/translation.yaml).

+Within the YAML file, just add a new line below each existing translation, start it with the language identifier for your locale after two spaces indentation, add a colon and space, and then the translated text.
+If it doesn't fit the 79 characters line length, add a greater-than sign (`>`) after the language identifier and write the translation on the next line(s), indented by four spaces.
+Use `$n` (with n as natural number) as placeholder for the variables the Argparser interpolates.
+Refer to the [documentation](docs/reference/translations/translations.md) for the meaning of each value.

+Try to use the tone and wording commonly found in command-line tool descriptions in your language.
+Don't just use machine translations, without having checked their validity.
+By this, the Argparser's output seemlessly integrates into the command-line workflows even in languages other than English.